PC LOAD LETTER

 PC LOAD LETTER is a printer error message that has entered popular culture as a technology meme referring to a confusing or inappropriate error message.
+The message is instructing the user to refill the paper tray (paper cassette) on a HP LaserJet with letter-sized paper.
 The error message's vagueness was mocked in the 1999 comedy film Office Space.

+Message

 The message is encountered when printing on older HP LaserJet printers such as the LaserJet II, III, and 4 series.
 It means that the printer is trying to print a document that needs "Letter size" (8½ × 11 in.) paper when no such paper is available.

 "PC" is an abbreviation for "paper cassette", the tray which holds blank paper for the printer to use.
 These two-character codes are a legacy feature carried over from the first LaserJet printers, which could only use a two-character display for all printer status and error messages.
 "LOAD" is an instruction to refill the paper tray.
-"LETTER" is the standard paper size used in the United States and Canada.
-Thus, the error is instructing the user to refill the paper tray with letter-sized paper.
+"LETTER" is the standard paper size used in the United States, Canada and some other nations.
+Thus, the message is instructing the user to refill the paper tray with letter-sized paper.
 Other messages that might be seen include "MP LOAD LEGAL", meaning the "MP" (multi-purpose) tray needs to be filled with legal size (8½ × 14 in.) paper.

+Confusion

-Users confuse "PC" with "personal computer", "LOAD" with some action you might do to that computer, and "LETTER" with a short document (in particular outside the United States and Canada, where most paper is A4 size, and users don't know "LETTER" is a paper size at all).
+Users confuse "PC" with "personal computer", "LOAD" with some action someone might do to that computer, and "LETTER" with what is sent in the mail.
+In most countries, standard paper is A4 size and users may not even know "LETTER" is a paper size.

+Mitigation

-The error can be fixed (other than by filling the paper tray) by emptying the print queue and printer buffer or pressing "Shift+Continue" and, in extreme cases, restarting the printer and repeating.
+The error can be dismissed (other than by filling the paper tray) by emptying the print queue and printer buffer or pressing "Shift+Continue" and, in extreme cases, restarting the printer and repeating.
 The LaserJet 5 introduced a "GO" button to override the warning message.

 The LaserJet 5, 4000, and later models added number labels on paper trays and displayed a new message, "TRAY [x] LOAD PLAIN [paper size]" where [x] is the tray number.